Gehazi: In rabbinic literature

-In Rabbinic literature, Gehazi is one of those, who denying the resurrection of the dead, have no portion in the world to come, but share the doom of Balaam, Doeg, and Ahithophel.
-On the way to Shunem with Elisha's staff Gehazi proved himself to be a skeptic concerning the resurrection.
+In Rabbinic literature, Gehazi is one of those who deny the resurrection of the dead, have no portion in the world to come, but share the doom of Balaam, Doeg, and Ahithophel.
+On the way to Shunem with Elisha's staff, Gehazi proved himself to be a skeptic concerning the resurrection.
 He considered the whole procedure a joke, and instead of obeying the order not to address even one word to any passer-by, nor return any salutation, he asked derisively of those he met whether they believed the staff had the power to restore the dead to life.
-For this reason he failed.
+For this reason, he failed.

-In other ways, too, Gehazi displayed a mean character, as, for instance, in his behavior to the Shunammite woman; he drove away Elisha's disciples; he possessed a magnet by which he lifted up the idol made by Jeroboam, so that it was seen between heaven and earth; he had "Yhwh" engraved on it, and in consequence the idol (a calf) pronounced the first two words of the Decalogue.
+In other ways, too, Gehazi displayed a mean character, as, for instance, in his behavior toward the Shunammite woman; he drove away Elisha's disciples; he possessed a magnet by which he lifted up the idol made by Jeroboam so that it was seen between heaven and earth; he had "Yhwh" engraved on it, and in consequence the idol (a calf) pronounced the first two words of the Decalogue.
 When Naaman went to Elisha, the latter was studying the passage concerning the eight unclean "sheraẓim" (creeping things).
-Therefore when Gehazi returned after inducing Naaman to give him presents, Elisha, in his rebuke, enumerated eight precious things which Gehazi had taken, and told him that it was time for him to take the punishment prescribed for one who catches any of the eight sheraẓim, the punishment being in his case leprosy.
+Therefore, when Gehazi returned after inducing Naaman to give him presents, Elisha, in his rebuke, enumerated eight precious things that Gehazi had taken and told him that it was time for him to take the punishment prescribed for one who catches any of the eight sheraẓim, the punishment being in his case leprosy.
 The four lepers at the gate announcing Sennacherib's defeat were Gehazi and his three sons.

 Nevertheless, Elisha is censured for having been too severe.
 He "thrust him away with both hands" instead of using one for that purpose and the other for drawing him toward himself.
 Elisha went to Damascus to induce Gehazi to repent, but Gehazi refused, quoting his master's own teachings to the effect that a sinner who had led others into sin had no hope.
-Gehazi was interrupted in his conversation with the king because the praises of a holy man should not be sung by a sinner.
+Gehazi was interrupted in his conversation with the king because a sinner should not sing the praises of a holy man.
 He had been disrespectful to his teacher, calling him by name.
-His character is said to have been that of a man who, though learned, was jealous and avaricious, unchaste and a cynic.
+His character is said to have been that of a man who, though learned, was jealous avaricious, unchaste and cynical.